 - Before you go, let someone know exactly where you plan on fishing and when to expect you back.

-And quite frankly, if you are driving in Manitoba in wintertime, you should probably have most of those things in your car anyway.
+And quite frankly, if you are driving in Manitoba during winter, you should probably have most of those things in your car anyway.
 I am not joking.
 If your car breaks down, you need to keep warm somehow until help arrives.

 Gimli Ice Festival